christine-e-smit/docker_tutorial/docs/Develop.md

 `.devcontainer/devcontainer.json` file.
 This tells VSC what container to use.
 The `.vscode/settings.json` file contains standard VSC configuration.

-To get started, open VSC and point it to the root directory of this repository.
-On the lower left, you should see a green rectangle on the lower left with greater than and less than symbols.
+To get started, open VSC select the root directory of this repository.
+On the lower left, you should see a green rectangle with greater than and less than symbols.
 Click on there and select `Remote-Containers : Reopen in Container`.

 For more information, read VSC's documentation:
 [https://code.visualstudio.com/docs/remote/containers](https://code.visualstudio.com/docs/remote/containers).